 1. Conversational English

-Similar to my conversational general English but for people that want a more structured course that includes reading and writing.
-For this class I will prepare worksheets, grade homework and we’ll work on skills beyond conversation.
-If I’m working with children whose needs go beyond basic homework help and require me to do prep work or otherwise supplement their schoolwork.
-I will charge this rate as well.
+This is similar to my conversational general English but for people that want a more structured course that includes reading and writing.
+For this class, I will prepare worksheets and grade homework, and we’ll work on skills beyond conversation.
+If I’m working with children whose needs go beyond basic homework help and require me to do prep work or otherwise supplement their schoolwork, I will charge this rate as well.
 I’ve taught a number of truly bilingual children who speak English well but struggle to read and write as fluently.

-This is the most expensive level because it requires the most prep-work and background knowledge.
-For industry English like legal, medical, business, IT etc. I need to brush up on my knowledge so it takes more time and preparation.
-For test-prep, I only teach tests I know really well and I charge for that knowledge.
-I’ve had a lot of personal success with the SAT and ACT since I took them and taught them in the US and there were very people like me, an American who knows US university entrance exams really well and can teach them, in the small towns I lived in in France and Spain.
+This is the most expensive level because it requires the most prep work and background knowledge.
+For industry English like legal, medical, business, IT, etc., I need to brush up on my knowledge so it takes more time and preparation.
+For test prep, I only teach tests I know really well and charge for that knowledge.
+I’ve had a lot of personal success with the SAT and ACT since I took them and taught them in the US and there were very few people like me, an American, who knew US university entrance exams really well and could teach them in the small towns I lived in France and Spain.

-Where you give class is an important consideration you need to figure out before you start teaching.
-Most freelancers don’t have their own English school or dedicated building so they wind up at a private residence (teacher’s or student’s) or a public place.
+Where you give classes is an important consideration you need to figure out before you start teaching.
+Most freelancers don’t have their own English school or dedicated building, so they wind up at a private residence (teacher’s or student’s) or a public place.

-The benefits of teaching from home is that it cuts down on your travel time and you can schedule more students per day.
-However, you also have strangers coming into your home and if you live with housemates or family members, they may not appreciate the constant visitors.
+The benefits of teaching from home is that it cuts down your travel time and you can schedule more students per day.
+However, you also have strangers coming into your home, and, if you live with housemates or family members, they may not appreciate the constant visitors.

 In my personal experience, the only types of students I’ve taught from my home were teenage girls.
-I was comfortable with it because the students were all very non-threatening and I had a separate floor with a living room and it’s own bathroom to host them without them really seeing or being in the rest of my house.
-On their end, my apartment was adjacent to the highschool, I was affiliated with the school already for my day-job, and also a young woman so the students and parents felt comfortable.
-It worked out really well but I wouldn’t do it for every student.
+I was comfortable with it because the students were all very non-threatening and I had a separate floor with a living room and its own bathroom to host them without them really seeing or being in the rest of my house.
+On their end, my apartment was adjacent to the high school I was affiliated with the already for my day job, and since I was a young woman the students and parents felt comfortable.
+It worked out really well, but I wouldn’t do it for every student.

 When teaching at your student’s home, make sure you have a quiet place to work.
-It’s easy to get distracted so working from your student’s home works best when they have at least a dedicated time for lessons free from housework and family responsibilities.
+It’s easy to get distracted, so working from your student’s home is best when they have at least some dedicated time for lessons free from housework and family responsibilities.

-Many teachers charge a supplement for teaching at the students house to cover the monetary and time cost of getting there and most clients are fine with this.
+Many teachers charge a supplement for teaching at the students house to cover the monetary and cost of getting there, and most clients are fine with this.
 If the residence is far away but you’re still interested, you can also ask the student (or their parent) to pick you up and drop you off instead of paying your extra transport fees.
-I usually only do this with people I already know, trusted referrals or after the first few meetings when I know everything is safe.
+I usually only do this with people I already know or trusted referrals or after the first few meetings when I know everything is safe.